Last Updated on February 26, 2021 by Julia Wilson

 - Anti-allergy shampoo to wash away allergens and treat the skin.

 - Immunotherapy which exposes the cat to the allergen via injection or oral drops in increasing amounts in order to re-train the immune system to ignore allergen.

-- Cyclosporine or corticosteroids are both immunosuppressants which can be used in cats unresponsive to immunotherapy.
+- Cyclosporine or corticosteroids are both immunosuppressants that can be used in cats unresponsive to immunotherapy.